14 Couples Retreats Near NYC That Make for the Perfect Weekend Getaway

 3. THE OCEAN HOUSE (WATCH HILL, RHODE ISLAND)

 For couples seeking an escape from the concrete jungle, consider Ocean House, a romantic beachfront property in quaint Rhode Island.
 Easily accessible by Amtrak, the Ocean House is not just a summer destination.
-In the colder months, you can cozy up and experience the beauty of New England.
-Listen to the crashing waves of the Atlantic from your hotel room, book a detoxing mud wrap or deep tissue massage at the Ocean House Spa, explore the neighboring towns of Newport and Bristol, chow down on chowder and lobster rolls at one of the many nearby seafood shacks or splurge on a multi-course dinner at Coast, the hotel’s upscale restaurant.
+In the colder months, you can cozy up and experience the beauty of New England, and warm up with some fondue at Fondue Village, an adorable private dining experience housed in a gondola that will not disappoint.
+Listening to the crashing waves of the Atlantic from your hotel room is a highlight here, as is booking a detoxing mud wrap or deep tissue massage at the on-site OH!
+Spa, which is currently operating with COVID-19 safety guidelines in place.
+You can and should also explore the neighboring towns of Newport and Bristol, and chow down on chowder and lobster rolls at one of the many nearby seafood shacks or splurge on a multi-course dinner at Coast, the hotel’s upscale restaurant.

 1 Bluff Ave., Watch Hill, Rhode Island; oceanhouseri.com